filodb/FiloDB/README.md

 Note that if Cassandra is kept as the default column store, the keyspace can be changed on each transaction by specifying the `database` option in the data source API, or the database parameter in the Scala API.

+For a list of all configuration params as well as a template for a config file, see the `filodb_defaults.conf` file included in the source and packaged with the jar as defaults.

 For metrics system configuration, see the metrics section below.

 #### Passing Cassandra Authentication Settings